A Characteristic Dynamic Mode Decomposition: Summary and Conclusion

-Performing a modal decomposition along the characteristic directions given by the group velocity of a structure allows for the extraction of moving features.
-To this end a rotation in four dimensional space is necessary.
-In general this can be done by two rotations but as in our case of a jet the main direction coincides with one of the axis, one rotation was sufficient.
-In this rotated frame a modal decomposition is performed.
-The head vortex of a starting was extracted with a few modes only and also its apparent instability due to the entrainment of the shear layer was reflected by the growth rates revealed by the DMD.
-The physical structure is recovered after rotation back into the physical frame.
+In this study a modal decomposition was carried out along the characteristics direction given by the group velocity of a structure allowing the extraction of the moving features.
+Using this approach, we seek to define the structures in planes normal to the direction of the characteristics.
+This means they are defined as coherent events in space and time, as opposed to a snapshot in time or a time series at a fixed location.
+To fulfill this purpose, one rotation in four dimensional space would be necessary.
+In general, this can be done by two rotations, but in the studied case of a jet, the main direction coincides with one of the axis and therefore one rotation was sufficient.
+In the rotated frame, a modal decomposition was performed and the vortex head of a starting jet was extracted with a few modes only.

+The physical structure was recovered after rotation back into the physical frame, where the results were compared against a traditional DMD carried out on a stationary frame of reference.
+This comparison revealed a much faster drop of singular values along the characteristics.
+The vortex head, that was treated as a coherent structure with a small decay rate, was reconstructed much more accurately using a $\cal{C}$DMD.
+The borders were distinctly captured with only one mode, and adding 4 spatiotemporal modes provided a very good description of the instabilities inside the vortex head.

+In the final chapter, a comparison was carried out between a characteristic DMD and a shifted DMD, extracting the modes in a rotated and a shifted frame respectively.
+The dependence of the decompositions on the number of snapshots was also verified by employing 10 different windows in each frame of reference.
+It was shown that a singular value decomposition, led to a faster drop of singular values in all the windows along the characteristics in the rotated reference frame.
+Both methods resulted in considerable improvements in describing the vortex head in comparison with a traditional DMD.
+Nevertheless, reconstructing the first mode and the summed up first 12 modes for each method, the $\cal{C}$DMD modes appeared to capture the large-scale feature of the flow more efficiently with fewer modes.

-In this way Lagrangian structures as well as their development along their path can be described.
-The method can be used for the definition of empirical coherent structures given as a reduced model described by a few modes, as well as constructing reduced modes for control or other purposes.
+Using the introduced approach, transport-dominated structures as well as their development along their paths can be described.
+The method can be used for the definition of empirical coherent structures with discreet translational symmetry, given as a reduced order model described by a few modes.\\

+\textbf{Acknowledgements}: The authors would like to gratefully acknowledge Juan Jos\'e Pe\~na Fern\'andez for providing simulated data for this study.
+Major parts of this work were performed during the sabbatical leave of the first author in 2015.
+He wishes to thank, both his own university as well as La Sapienza, Rome, for this opportunity.
+The second author would like to appreciate Prof. Christoph Egbers (Brandenburg University of Technology - BTU Cottbus - Senftenberg), for the invaluable support during this research.